push-pole/android-studio-sample/README.md

 ## Support
 #### Email:
-If you have any problem, please contact us using this email, we will get back to you right away:
+If you have any problem, send us an issue.
-`support [at] pushe.co`